jdmar3/inls500/_posts/2016-11-28-scholarly-work-and-the-role-of-scholarly-communication.md

 tags: [scholarly communication, invisible college, diffusion]
 ---

-Skim both of these articles.
-We will have a discussion about what the role of scholarly communication is in the academy and society.
+Skim or read both of these articles AFTER class today.
+We will have an open discussion about what the role of scholarly communication is in the academy and society.
+We will draw on our experience from this semester assembling a body of literature to support further research or action.

 <excerpt/>